U.S. and Mexico reach deal to restart Trump-era ‘Remain in Mexico’ program along border

 Biden officials have spent the past several weeks negotiating the terms of the restart with the Mexican government, which wanted the Biden administration to provide assurances that asylum seekers’ cases would be processed expeditiously.

-U.S. officials are planning to initially use the MPP program primarily for single adult asylum seekers, who currently account for the majority of illegal border crossings, according to one official.
+Officials in the United States are planning to initially use the MPP program primarily for single adult asylum seekers, who account for the majority of illegal border crossings, according to one official.
 Mexico is willing to accept asylum seekers from Spanish-speaking countries, as with the previous version of the program, the person said.

 The Biden administration is planning to offer coronavirus vaccines to asylum seekers placed in the MPP program, one official said.
 The shots would not be compulsory.